Custer Died for Your Sins: The Red and the Black

 Deloria noted the similarities of the oppression of both Native Americans and African Americans, but also pointed out differences between the two.
 While oppression against African Americans typically excluded them from white society, oppression against Native Americans typically involved the forced inclusion into white society.
 Deloria believed that this was due to the white desire to appropriate and exploit Native American lands and resources.
 He also noted that this is one of the reasons that Native Americans did not participate fully in civil rights efforts in the 1960s, believing that the liberals did not understand Native American nationalism.

 The Problem of Indian Leadership

 Deloria addresses the lack of central leadership of Native Americans and the trouble that has caused.
 He compares specifically to the number of leaders seen during the Civil Rights' era and laments at the absence of comparable Native figures.

 Indians and Modern Society

-Deloria uses this chapter as a response to those individuals who believe that Native Americans have no place in modern society as they are.
-Specifically with tribalism as the central point of contention.
+Deloria uses this chapter as a response to those individuals who believe that Native Americans have no place in modern society as they are, with tribalism as the central point of contention.
 Deloria argues that tribalism is so inherent to the Native identity that it will one day lead them to do things once thought impossible by “Indian and non-Indian alike”.